Edvardsn/WeatherWebpage/README.md

 The actual weather forecast is provided by MET Norway. https://api.met.no/doc/ which provides the actual weather summary from the users location.

-To obtain information about the users whereabouts of the user IP-API is used. https://ip-api.com/
+To obtain information about the users whereabouts IP-API is used. https://ip-api.com/